 COUNTER COMPLAINT

-Comes now, Plaintiffs, Eliot Ivan Bernstein (“Eliot”) Individually, PRO SE and as the Natural Guardians of his three minor children and sues the following parties, hereby demanding trial by jury of all issues so triable and so states, on information and belief:

-Parties, Jurisdiction and Venue
+COMES NOW, PRO SE, Eliot Ivan Bernstein (“Eliot”) as Beneficiary and Interested Party both for himself personally and as Guardians for his three minor children of the alleged “Shirley Bernstein Trust dated May 20, 2008, as amended” (“Shirley Trust”) and as Trustee of the “Eliot Bernstein Family Trust dated 5/20/2008” and hereby files this “ANSWER AND COUNTER COMPLAINT” and in support thereof states, on information and belief, as follows:Parties, Jurisdiction and Venue

-This is an action for money damages in excess of $15,000.00 and for equitable, compensatory, punitive and other reliefs that may be as high as a billion dollars or more explained herein.
+This is an action for money damages in excess of $15,000.00 and for equitable, compensatory, punitive and other reliefs that may be as high as one billion ? dollars or more explained herein.

 Plaintiffs, Eliot Ivan Bernstein (“Eliot”) is the parent and natural guardians of minors, Joshua Ennio Zander Bernstein (“Joshua”) or (“Josh”), Jacob Noah Archie Bernstein (“Jacob”) or (“Jake”) and Daniel Elijsha Abe Ottomo Bernstein (“Daniel”) or (“Danny”), and reside with them in Palm Beach County, Florida.